US appeals court refuses to end CDC’s eviction moratorium

-WASHINGTON (AP) — A federal appeals court on Friday allowed a federal COVID-19-related pause on evictions to remain in place, setting up a likely battle before the nation’s highest court.
+WASHINGTON (AP) — A federal appeals court on Friday said a pause on evictions designed to curb the spread of the coronavirus can remain in place for now, setting up a battle before the nation’s highest court.

-A three-judge panel of the U.S. Court of Appeals for the District of Columbia rejected a bid by Alabama and Georgia realtors to block the eviction moratorium reinstated by the Centers for Disease Control and Prevention this month.
-The panel said the appeals court had rejected a similar bid and a lower court also declined to overturn the moratorium.
+A three-judge panel of the U.S. Court of Appeals for the District of Columbia rejected a bid by Alabama and Georgia landlords to block the eviction moratorium reinstated by the Centers for Disease Control and Prevention earlier this month.

+The landlords plan to immediately file an emergency motion to the Supreme Court, said National Association of Realtors spokesman Patrick Newton.

+“With a majority of the Supreme Court in agreement that any further extension of this eviction moratorium requires Congressional authorization, we are confident and hopeful for a quick resolution,” he said in an emailed statement.

 “In view of that decision and on the record before us, we likewise deny the emergency motion directed to this court,” the judges said in the ruling.

-The realtors are likely to appeal to the Supreme Court, which voted 5-4 in June to allow the moratorium to continue through the end of July.
+The Supreme Court voted 5-4 in June to allow the moratorium to continue through the end of July.
 But Justice Brett Kavanaugh — who joined the majority — warned the administration not to act further without explicit congressional approval.

-The Biden administration let an earlier moratorium to lapse July 31, saying it had no legal authority to allow it to continue.
-But the CDC issued a new moratorium days later.
-Pressure had mounted from lawmakers and others to help vulnerable renters stay in their homes as the coronavirus’ delta variant surged.
+The Biden administration allowed an earlier moratorium to lapse on July 31, saying it had no legal authority to allow it to continue.
+But the CDC issued a new moratorium days later as pressure mounted from lawmakers and others to help vulnerable renters stay in their homes as the coronavirus’ delta variant surged.
+The moratorium is scheduled to expire Oct.
+3.

 As of Aug.
 2, roughly 3.5 million people in the United States said they faced eviction in the next two months, according to the Census Bureau’s Household Pulse Survey.